 Kazuyo Sejima studied at the Japan Womens University where she received a masters degree in architecture in 1981.
 Shortly thereafter she worked in the office of architect Toyo Ito.
 Kazuyo Sejima has taught at Princeton University and Tama Art University among other institutions, and with her partner Ryue Nishizawa curated the 12th International Architecture Exhibition of the Venice Biennial in 2010.
 She and Ryue Nishizawa were named Pritzker Architecture Prize Laureates that same year.

-This lecture is presented with the College of Environmental Design and the UC Regents Lectures Program.
+This lecture is presented with the Center for Japanese Studies and the UC Regents Lectures Program.

 We wish to thank Autodesk for their support of an alumni reception for this event.